-The TOE maintains, for each lock screen, the number of failed logins since the last successful login, and upon reaching the maximum number of incorrect logins the TOE performs a full wipe of all protected data (and in fact, wipes all users' data).
+The TOE maintains, for each lock screen, the number of failed logins since the last successful login, and upon reaching the maximum number of incorrect logins the TOE performs a full wipe of all protected data.
+For the device lock screen, this would mean a full wipe of all data on the device (a factory reset), while for the work profile lock screen this would remove all data associated with the work profile.
 The TOE maintains the number of failed logins across power-cycles (so for example, assuming a configured maximum retry of ten incorrect attempts, if one were to enter five incorrect passwords and power cycle the phone, the phone would only allow five more incorrect login attempts before wiping) by storing the number of logins remaining within its Flash file system.
-An administrator can adjust the number of failed logins to a value between one and 30 through an MDM, and this setting will be used at both lock screens.
+An administrator can adjust the number of failed logins to a value between one and 30 through an MDM.

 For users with biometrics enabled, biometric authentication attempts are maintained along with the password attempts.
-In all cases, biometric or hybrid authentication mechanisms are non-critical and cannot be the authentication method that triggers an action (device or Work Profile container wipe).
+In all cases, biometric or hybrid authentication mechanisms are non-critical and cannot be the authentication method that triggers an action (device or work profile wipe).

 The maximum number of incorrect password authentication attempts can be configured to a value between 1 and 30.
-The maximum number of biometric attempts is 10 (this cannot be configured separately and this limit only applies to the base device).
+The maximum number of biometric attempts is 10 (this cannot be configured separately and this limit only applies to the device lock screen, not the work profile lock screen).
 The user can attempt 10 biometric attempts followed by the maximum number of password attempts before the TOE will wipe itself.
 For example, if the counter were set to 15, 10 biometric attempts would be followed by 15 password attempts before the device was wiped.
 Alternatively, the user might enter 14 incorrect passwords, and then ten failed biometric authentication attempts followed by a final incorrect password attempt.

-The TOE's Work Profile container provides its own lock screen, which allows password authentication or hybrid authentication (biometric and password).
+The TOE's work profile provides its own lock screen, which allows password authentication or hybrid authentication (biometric and password).
 The hybrid authentication method requires the user to authenticate with a biometric and a password in sequential order.
 To login, the user must first enter his or her Knox biometric and only upon successfully verifying the user's biometric, the TOE prompts the User for their Knox password, and the user must enter their password.
-Knox will count the number of incorrect passwords attempted, and wipe the Work Profile container (and its associated data) after the user reaches the configured number of incorrect attempts.
+Knox will count the number of incorrect passwords attempted, and wipe the work profile (and its associated data) after the user reaches the configured number of incorrect attempts.